8483/notes/topics/docker.md

 `sudo docker run -d -p 8080:80 --name nginx-static nginx-static` - For this to work, a port forwarding rule is needed on the VM with host `3000` and guest `8080`.
 Container `80` > VM `8080` > Host `3000`.

 Visit the website in the host via `127.0.0.1:3000`.

+## Docker Compose

+After a while, running, starting and stopping containers gets very tedious.
+Instead of manually typing the docker commands, we can define a `docker-compose.yml` configuration file to do it for us.